melwhite1/python/Excercise 1.1/README.md

 - Screenshots:
   - Virtual Env.
 Practice: shows how to set up, workon and deactivate a virtual env
   - Python Version: the version of Python currently installed
+- Journal Entry: Reflects on the skills learned and sets goals for future work